 The NEON Data Portal provides data in monthly files for query and download efficiency.
 Queries including any part of a month will return data from the entire month.
-Code to stack files across months is available here: https://github.com/NEONScience/NEON-utilities.
+Code to stack files across months and download data via the api is available here: https://github.com/NEONScience/NEON-utilities.